- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It's important to note that while the CPU plays a crucial role in data transfer and potential data loss, other factors like network infrastructure, hard drive speed, and overall system configuration also contribute to the overall performance and reliability of the NAS device.

-Although NAS Turbo Station TS-932PX / TS-932X can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-932PX / TS-932X can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -